port-labs/port-docs/docs/complete-use-cases/service-maturity.md

 :::note

-In this article we are using `Levels` to define the service maturity But, the `priority` property is made to support any custom naming convention you would like, and it won't affect the actual calculation of the Maturity behind the scenes.
+In this article, we are using `Levels` to define the service maturity following a [Levels Model](https://spiresearch.com/psmaturitymodel/service-maturity-levels.html).

+But, the `priority` property is made to support any custom naming convention you would like, and it won't affect the actual calculation of the Maturity behind the scenes.

 For example, You can rename `Level 1` - `Level 5` to `Bronze` - `Gold` without any problem or required changes